tjvantoll/articles/hackster/kid-tracker/article.md

 }
 ```

-> **NOTE**: If you’re following along, make sure to change `"com.blues.tj:kidtracker"` to your own ProductUID that you copied in the previous step.
+> **NOTE**: If you’re following along, make sure to change `"com.blues.tj:kidtracker"` to the ProductUID that you copied in the previous step.

 This code does a few different things.
 First, it initializes the Notecard (`notecard.begin()`) and sets the debug output stream (`notecard.setDebugOutputStream(serialDebug)`), which allows you to view logs using the Arduino IDE’s Serial Monitor.